 Currently we have two of each of the SME series, 1, 2 and 3 headshells, attached to them are:

 Shure V15 III - we have two of these because they fit very well with our late 70's vibe as well as still being one of the best MM carts around.
 It's a classic for a reason, we've listened to a lot of carts and always come back to it, we love the precise, mellow, relaxed sound.
-Both of ours have been upgraded with a Jico stylus (SAS and HE) and a solid Snake Wood housing that dramatically improved the depth sound.
+Both of ours have been upgraded with a Jico stylus (SAS and HE) and a solid Snake Wood housing that dramatically improved the detail and depth of sound.

-Denon DL 110 - a good quality MC cartridge that projects a detailed, deep soundstage.
-Pairs very well with the SME 3009 and the Thorens TD124.
+Denon DL 110 - a good entry level quality MC cartridge that projects a detailed, deep soundstage.
+It pairs very well with the SME 3009 and the Thorens TD124.

-Grado Black 1 - this is our basic MM cartridge, the one we tend to use on vinyl of dubious origin, mainly from charity shop purchases.
+Grado Black 1 - this is our basic MM cartridge, the cart we tend to use on vinyl of dubious origin, mainly from charity shop purchases.
 Subtle it isn't but produces a big gutsy sound.

 Styli - As you may have already guessed our stylus of choice is anything made by Jico.
 They have a fantastic range, the quality is superb and they are great value for money.
 A single-crystal SAS laser cut diamond sitting on a Boron, Sapphire or Ruby cantilever on an upgraded Shure V15 III cartridge is in our opinion as good as MM gets.

 Actually at Vinyl Clear we prefer a receiver to an amplifier.
 Why?
 Well they just look so cool!
-We have a preference for the Yamaha CR because we haven't yet found a receiver of the period that sounds better - and we've listened to, and owned a lot.
+We have a preference for the Yamaha CR because we haven't yet found a receiver from that period that sounds better - and we've listened to, and owned a lot.
 For example we have had (and have still own) a number of Pioneer SX receivers of the same vintage and they just seem dry and two-dimensional in comparison.
 We often trial modern amps, including some very expensive and customised models, but so far haven't found anything we would swap the Yammies for.